What you need to know about the 2020 Sainsbury’s Nectar Double Up.

 The things I use Double Up for

-As with 2017 and 2018, the main thing on the 2019 Nectar Double Up list that got my interest was Taste The Difference wine.
+As with the last three years, the main thing on the Nectar Double Up list that gets my interest is Taste The Difference wine.
 If you saw my video and blog about how to find good value supermarket wine you’ll know there was a pretty tasty New Zealand Pinot Noir which was part of that range.

 Electrical items could be decent value too.
-Last year I also picked up a reduced to clear NOW TV box and pass.
+For the last two years I’ve also picked up a reduced to clear NOW TV box and pass.
 It worked out at £10 when using the Double Up voucher, a couple of quid less than buying it elsewhere.
 However, a lot of the other tech was available for less in other shops, even with the double points discount.
 Even so, it’s worth looking.

 And if you’re going to buy toys, homeware or clothes in the next few months then it’s worth looking at how much they are in Sainsbury’s and compare the prices with elsewhere.